-A Madison College student may be withdrawn from the clinical component of a Health Sciences or Nursing course any time he or she fails to provide a "standard of care" as established by course objectives, basic competencies, affiliating agency agreements or rules established by State of Wisconsin licensing and regulating agencies.
-This withdrawal may result in failure of the course and is to be reviewed by the Dean of the School of Health Sciences or by the Dean of the School of Nursing.
+A Madison College student may be withdrawn from the clinical component of a Health Sciences or Nursing course any time they fail to provide a "standard of care" as established by course objectives, basic competencies, affiliating agency agreements or rules established by State of Wisconsin licensing and regulating agencies.
+This withdrawal may result in failure of the course and is to be reviewed by the Dean of the prospective school.

 Wisconsin law requires background checks for persons who provide care for others or have access to people who receive care.
 Please see the State of Wisconsin Statutes Chapter 50.065, for reference and details on legislative guidelines pertaining to Offenses Affecting Caregiver Eligibility.
 This law applies to students in many School of Health Sciences and School of Nursing programs.
 A completed background check as prescribed under Wisconsin law includes: